Jorritboer/research_internship_report/report.typ

 = Introduction

-// This document serves as the midterm report for Jorrit de Boer's research internship at the Fundamental Computing group at the Bernoulli Institute at Rijksuniversiteit Groningen.
-The document describes the literature studied thus far and plans for the rest of the internship.
-Specifically, the literature studied tries to answer the question of how to give a coalgebraic representation of Büchi automata.
-Towards this goal, also the coalgebraic representation of nondeterministic systems is studied.

 _Büchi automata_ and _nondeterministic systems_ are crucial in theoretical computer science for modeling and verifying systems with infinite behaviors @gradel2003automata@Vardi1996.
 Nondeterministic systems capture uncertainty and multiple outcomes, and are used in models like concurrent processes and nondeterministic Turing machines.
 Büchi automata, which are often also nondeterministic, handle infinite sequences of events, crucial for verifying systems that run indefinitely, such as operating systems or network protocols.

 _Coalgebra_ provides an effective framework for modeling state-based, dynamic systems.
 Techniques such as _coinduction_ allow for reasoning about infinite structures, while _bisimulation_ offers a formal way to establish behavioral equivalence between systems @rutten2000universal.
 By modeling Büchi automata coalgebraically, we unify these powerful tools for reasoning about infinite behaviors and nondeterminism.